Communist nostalgia: Ukraine

 In a 1998 survey, Ukraine had the highest approval out of any former communist state for the communist economic system at 90%.
 Ukraine also had the highest approval of the communist government system at 82%, the highest approval of communism as an ideology at 59%, and the highest support for a communist restoration at 51%.

 However, gradually Ukraine would start to have less favorable views on its Soviet past.
 In a 2006 survey, only 42% of Ukrainians agreed that "It is a great misfortune that the USSR no longer exists" compared to 49% who disagreed.
 However, when asked their preferred political system, 46% of respondents preferred some form of Soviet system (31% supporting a democratized version, 16% supporting a pre-perestroika version) compared to 42% who supported a non-Soviet system (18% supporting the current system, 24% supporting a Western democracy).
 44% supported a market economy compared to 25% who supported a Soviet-style planned economy.
 49% of Ukrainians also stated that Ukraine should follow its own unique way of development, rather than follow the path of Europe (31%) or the path the USSR was taking (13%).
 52% supported closer cooperation with the CiS rather than a full union (17%).

 In a 2009 Pew survey, 62% of Ukrainians said life was worse economically nowadays compared to the Soviet era.
 A 2013 Gallup survey showed that 56% of Ukrainians thought the dissolution of the USSR was harmful, while only 23% thought it was beneficial.
 In a 2016 survey, 60% of Ukrainians above the age of 35 said life was better under the USSR.
 However, by 2020, a survey from the Kyiv International Institute of Sociology showed that 34% of Ukrainians regretted the dissolution of the USSR, compared to 50% who do not regret it.
 Regret was highest in Eastern Ukraine where 49% of Ukrainians regretted it compared to 35% who did not, while it was lowest in Western Ukraine where only 15% regretted it compared to 69% who did not.

+Attitudes toward the Soviet past changed substantially after Russia’s full-scale invasion in 2022.
+A September–October 2022 poll by the Razumkov Center found that nearly 90% of Ukrainians did not want to restore the USSR.
+Another survey in 2022 found that only 11% of respondents said they missed the Soviet Union, while 87% said they did not.
+Later polling also indicated a strong shift toward Ukrainian national identity, with only 2% of Ukrainians identifying primarily with the USSR in 2024.